tjuliubaozhu/lockbat/README.md

 # lockbat
 ## How to use it?
 Please copy the `blat.exe` from `blat3219_64.full.zip` to where you place the lock.bat
 Open the `lock.bat` (you can change it into .doc to view it), and change the line 39 and 40
-    `blat -install smtp.163.com  liubaozhu1258@163.com`
+    `blat -install smtp.demo.com  demo@demo.com`
-    `blat warning.txt -to  3015216069@tju.edu.cn  -u  liubaozhu1258@163.com  -pw asdf1258  -subject  warning`
+    `blat warning.txt -to  demo@demo.com  -u  demo@demo.com  -pw password  -subject  warning`
 the email name change to your email id which  (must _open pop3\stmp_),
 then change line 30
     `if NOT %pas%%pass%%pas%== locker goto FAIL`